Plaintree Systems (OTCMKTS:PTEEF) Stock Price Down 0.2%

-Shares of Plaintree Systems Inc. (OTCMKTS:PTEEF) fell 0.2% on Thursday .
-The company traded as low as $0.05 and last traded at $0.05, 530 shares changed hands during trading.
-An increase of 1,332% from the average session volume of 37 shares.
+Plaintree Systems Inc. (OTCMKTS:PTEEF)’s share price dropped 0.2% during mid-day trading on Monday .
+The stock traded as low as $0.05 and last traded at $0.05, approximately 530 shares changed hands during mid-day trading.
+An increase of 735% from the average daily volume of 64 shares.
 The stock had previously closed at $0.05.

-Plaintree Systems (OTCMKTS:PTEEF) last posted its quarterly earnings data on Wednesday, August 28th.
-The company reported ($0.05) earnings per share for the quarter.
-Plaintree Systems had a return on equity of 116.81% and a net margin of 14.57%.
-The business had revenue of $2.65 million for the quarter.
+Plaintree Systems (OTCMKTS:PTEEF) last released its quarterly earnings data on Wednesday, August 28th.
+The company reported ($0.05) earnings per share (EPS) for the quarter.
+Plaintree Systems had a net margin of 14.57% and a return on equity of 116.81%.
+The firm had revenue of $2.65 million during the quarter.

 About Plaintree Systems (OTCMKTS:PTEEF)